-Fresno and Madera Counties.
-This initial assessment shall be updated annually with a gaps analysis that compares available housing and services in Fresno and Madera Counties with the need.

-- Implement Written Standards for providing CoC and ESG assistance; - Coordinate with state and local Emergency Solutions Grant (ESG) program recipients and monitor the performance and outcomes of CoC and ESG recipients and subrecipients by project type to ensure effective service delivery; - Report the outcomes of CoC and ESG projects to HUD annually through the CoC application process; - Continue to implement the emergency transfer plan in the Written Standards. - Continue to operate a Coordinated Entry System and review and update Coordinated Entry System policies and procedures; - Provide information required to complete the Consolidated Plan(s) within the CoC's geographic area.
+- Coordinate with the Emergency Solutions Grant (ESG) program administrators to conduct an initial assessment of the needs of those experiencing homelessness within Fresno and Madera Counties.
+This initial assessment shall be updated annually with a gaps analysis that compares available housing and services in Fresno and Madera Counties with the need. - Implement Written Standards for providing CoC and ESG assistance; - Coordinate with state and local Emergency Solutions Grant (ESG) program recipients and monitor the performance and outcomes of CoC and ESG recipients and subrecipients by project type to ensure effective service delivery; - Report the outcomes of CoC and ESG projects to HUD annually through the CoC application process; - Continue to implement the emergency transfer plan in the Written Standards. - Continue to operate a Coordinated Entry System and review and update Coordinated Entry System policies and procedures; - Provide information required to complete the Consolidated Plan(s) within the CoC's geographic area.

+Section 2.
 Homeless Management Information System (HMIS).
-The Fresno Madera Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS Lead Agency.
-The FMCoC Lead Agency must:
+The Fresno ≠ Madera Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS Llead Aagency.
+The FMCoC Lead Agency must also:

-- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, data quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law.
+- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, and quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law.

-Coordinated Entry Policies.
+Section 7.-Coordinated Entry Policies.
 The CoC has established a Coordinated Entry System in compliance with HCD ESG regulations, 25 CCR 8409; HUD Coordinated Entry Notices CPD-17-01 and CPD-16-11; VAWA Reauthorization Act of 2013; and the CoC Program Interim Rule, 24 CFR Part 578.
 All CoC- and ESG-funded programs are committed to implementing this system.
 Other federal, state, and local funding sources, as well as all funding sources that are administered or provided go through the CoC, also mandate participation in the Coordinated Entry System.
 All projects mandated to participate in the Coordinated Entry System by their funding source must follow the Coordinated Entry policies and procedures.
 All other providers participating in the coordinated entry process shall also follow those policies and procedures.

-The Coordinated Entry System promotes comprehensive and coordinated access to assistance regardless of where an individual or family is located within the CoC service area and uses a standardized assessment tool that ensures that the community prioritizes assistance for people with the most urgent and severe needs and to those who have been homeless for the longest period of time.
+The Coordinated Entry System promotes comprehensive and coordinated access to assistance regardless of where an individual or family is located in the CoC service area, and uses the VI-SPDAT, a standardized assessment tool that ensures that the community prioritizes assistance for people with the most urgent and severe needs and to those who have been homeless for